-What is it about a year that ends in a zero, that makes us want to reassess our lives and ensure we are on the right track?
+What is it about the new year that makes us want to reassess our lives and ensure we are on the right track?

-The new year has only just started, take a moment to stop and evaluate if your career is worthwhile.
+The new year is a stone's throw away, take a moment to stop and evaluate if your career is worthwhile.
 Ask yourself the following questions:

 - Do I wake up with a bounce in my step looking forward to each and every day or do I wake up with a sense of dread and impending doom?
 Is this the right job for me?